 The club was founded in 1920 with the objective of providing local people with affordable fly fishing for trout.
 Throughout its life it has owed its fishing rights and existence to the generosity of local people.
 There has also been a remarkable continuity of service as officers of the Club by local people: the first Secretary of the Club was Tom Milburn, the grandfather of the late Barry Milburn, who became Treasurer in 1962 and resigned after 50 years as Treasurer in 2013.

-The Club has about 2 miles of good trout fly fishing water on the River Leven through the village and towards Crathorne, shown in red on the map below.
-The River Leven valley is specially wild and beautiful downstream from the village as can be seen in the picture below.
+The Club has about 2 miles of good trout fly fishing water on the River Leven through the village and towards Crathorne.
+The River Leven valley is specially wild and beautiful downstream from the village as can be seen in the picture on the home page and also from the main menu titled ‘Autumn on the Leven 2016’.
 As well as enjoying the fishing you can see deer, otters, kingfishers, dippers and very diverse wild flower and plant life.

 The Club has a year-on-year river improvement programme in cooperation with the Environment Agency and the Tees Rivers Trust.